zhongzebin/2d-border-to-3d-border/README.md

     ![image](https://github.com/zhongzebin/2d-border-to-3d-border/blob/master/images%20for%20readme/function2.PNG)

     I suppose the length of a car is 3.96m, the width is 1.59m and the height is 1.5m.
 Thus, I can calculate the x_w, x_y and x_z which are points in the world coordinates.
+Since the camera is